TfC Maps (PIS)

 After years of mapping, research and intensive work, we finally managed to produce the first transit map of a city in Cairo!
 Traditionally, a map (in any place around the world) includes the network of one mode of transport: metro, bus, or commuter rail.
 Our map prototype, however, is combining several modes into one integrated map that can serve as the go-to solution for commuters on a daily basis.It also includes formal as well as informal transit modes, and thus it is one of the first of its kind.
 We want to proudly present to you, the first transit map ever created for 6th of October City, Cairo.

 We are also proudly presenting to you the transit map we created for our highly valued client Mwaslat Misr.
-This transit map illustrates their bus routes (November 2018) and interchange options within their network and with Cairo’s metro lines.
-The map got printed, folded and distributed to potential customers to help them navigate and use the bus system at hand..
+This transit map illustrates their internal bus routes of New Cairo City (November 2020).
+We designed one for each New Urban Community and one map for the Greater Cairo Region, illustrating their intercity routes.

 Experimental Transit Maps